tinx/locust_slave/README.md

 subdirectory per instance will be created.
 If `state` is set to `absent`, this directory will be removed.

+The 'instance_data' parameter can point to a file or directory to be copied into the instance subdirectory.
+For example, `instance_data: data/` would copy the `data/` directory inside your playbook's `files/` directory to the instance subfolder.

+You can specify the `locustfile` parameter as a path relative to the `instance_data` content root. (see example below)

 ## Dependencies

 None

 ## Example Playbook

-To have a running Locust.io slave, installed in it's own VirtualEnv, you could do this:
+To have a running Locust.io slave you could do this:

     - hosts: locust_slaves
       tasks: